emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/18-plot-time-series-rasters-in-r.md

 Next, let's label each panel in our plot with the Julian day that the raster data for that panel was collected.
-The current names come from the band "layer names"" stored in the `RasterStack` and the first part of each name is the Julian day.
+The current names come from the band "layer names" stored in the `RasterStack` and the first part of each name is the Julian day.

-To create a more meaningful label we can remove the "x" and replace it with "day" using the `gsub()` function in R. The syntax is as follows:
+To create a more meaningful label we can remove the pieces of the label we don't want and replace it with something we do by using the `gsub()` function in R. The syntax is as follows:
 `gsub("StringToReplace", "TextToReplaceIt", object)`.

 First let's remove "\_HARV\_NDVI\_crop" from each label to make the labels